sayalitoraskar-coditas/aws-es-on-ec2/README.md

 1. Used remote-exec to do the bootstrapping, Remote-exec executes shell script into the instance by remotely taking ssh and runs the script.
 2. ELasticsearch is secured by two ways, a.
 It is configured using username and password to login and b.
 Used TLS to ensure that communication between HTTP clients and the cluster is encrypted
-3. The Elastic Stack monitoring features consist of two components: an agent that you install on each Elasticsearch node and a Monitoring UI in Kibana
+3. The Elastic Stack monitoring features consist of two components: an agent that you install on each Elasticsearch node and a Monitoring UI in Kibana (Havent configured Kibana and monitoring but can be further modify terraform as such)
 4. Will need to generate Node certificate for each node and enable TLS on the transport layer.
 5. Yes.
 6. Yes its easy to read and understand and anyone can easily make changes into the code.
 7. Haven't worked on Elasticsearch earlier so explored it from scratch.
-And managed to work on the assignement parallely for 2 days.
+And managed to work on the assignement parallely with other work for 2 days.